Nootropic profile

 What is Epicatechin?

 Epicatechin is a flavanol found abundantly in dark chocolate, green tea, and certain berries.
 Among the catechins, (-)-epicatechin stands out for its ability to cross the blood-brain barrier and directly influence brain function.
-It is one of the primary bioactive compounds responsible for the widely reported cognitive benefits of cocoa consumption.

 - Cognitive dosage: 50-200 mg of pure epicatechin per day, or 500-1,000 mg of high-flavanol cocoa extract standardised to epicatechin content